dltam04/ng-filmpire/README.md

 </div>
 <br/>

-This product uses the TMDB API but is not endorsed or certified by TMDB.
+This product uses the TMDB API but is not endorsed or certified by TMDB at all.

 <p align="right">(<a href="#top">back to top</a>)</p>